Reynolds TR 309 S Carbon Wheelset Review

 During testing, we rode these wheels as hard as all the rest and have no damage to report.
 The wheels stayed true, the spokes held their tension, and we didn't crack or damage the rims in any way.
 We feel confident that the TR 309 S wheels are as durable as the other carbon models in our test, and if you should ever break or damage them, Reynolds will repair or replace them.

-At a retail price of $1,549, the TR 309 S wheels don't exactly come cheap, but they are comparable to the other high-performance carbon wheels in this review.
+The TR 309 S wheels don't exactly come cheap, but they are comparable to the other high-performance carbon wheels in this review.
 The price of carbon wheels has come down in recent years and you certainly don't need to shell out over 2 grand for a quality set anymore.
-These wheels are the lightest in the test, plus they have quick 5-degree freehub engagement and come with a lifetime warranty.
+These wheels are the lightweight, plus they have quick 5-degree freehub engagement and come with a lifetime warranty.
 If you're looking to lighten up your ride with a surprisingly durable and precision handling set of wheels then these are a great place to start, and you don't need to sell a kidney to afford them.

-The TR 309 S wheels are our Top Pick for Lightweight award winner.
-These are the lightest wheels in the test, around 125g lighter than the other carbon models, yet they offer stiff and precise handling with a lively feel.
+The TR 309 S wheels are a quality lightweight carbon wheelset that are stiff with precise handling with a lively feel.
 They are also impressively durable, standing up to all of our test ride abuse in stride, in addition to being backed by a lifetime warranty.
-If you consider the weight of your bike parts, or even if you don't, the Reynolds TR 309 S is a quality lightweight carbon wheelset that should be on your short list.
+If you consider the weight of your bike parts, or even if you don't, the Reynolds TR 309 S is a quality lightweight carbon wheelset that should be on your shortlist.

 Other Versions and Accessories

 Reynolds produces a huge array of wheels for all types of mountain biking.
 In addition to the TR 309 S model reviewed here, Reynolds also makes a TR 309.
-The primary difference is the hubs, the $1,299 TR 309 is equipped with their TR3 Mountain hub with 10-degree engagement.
-The weight of the wheelset also increases to 1755g.
+The primary difference is the hubs, the TR 309 is equipped with their TR3 Mountain hub with 10-degree engagement.
+The weight of the wheelset also increases to 1755g but the price goes down a few hundred bucks.